-Epcon Franchise’s Core Customers Drive the Housing Market
+Epcon Franchising’s Core Customers Drive the Housing Market

 Epcon Communities ranch-style homes will be more in demand as the housing industry continues to underestimate the need for quality homes for Baby Boomers

 Epcon’s co-founder Phil Fankhauser talks architecture, demand and Epcon’s beginnings